Simonbelete/geez-script-fonts/README.md

 # Geez script fonts
-Collection of Geez script fonts
+Contains a collection of the geez script fonts that i found from different sources i cannot take all credit for all the fonts except for some.

 ## Usage